 January 1, 2016 through December 31, 2017, repealing Resolution No. 1-14, and declaring an emergency.

 NOW THEREFORE BE IT RESOLVED BY THE CITY OF LORAIN, STATE OF OHIO:

-SECTION I: The following Rules for the Government of Council are hereby adopted:
+SECTION I: The following Rules are for the Government of the Council of the City of Lorain and are hereby adopted: